Up-to-date and Ahead: Arguments and Persuasive Language: an essay-writing guide helps students in Years 11/12 unlock the key to an A+ essay

 The emotional/irrational Jason : his problems mount

-If Medea blurs the boundaries between justice and revenge, Jason blurs the boundaries between reason and emotion, and proves himself just as narrow-minded and just as irrational.
+If Medea blurs the boundaries between justice and revenge, Jason blurs the boundaries between reason and emotion, and at times, proves himself just as narrow-minded and just as irrational.
 He offensively posits himself as the representative of justice and has the audacity to level at Medea the charge of traitor: “When I brought you from your palace in a land of savages into a Greek home – you, a living curse, already A traitor both to your father and your native land”, and conveniently overlooks the fact that she sacrificed her honour for his reward.

 Also, Euripides argues that judging women on their sometimes emotional and irrational behaviour is hypocritical.
 After his discovery that Medea has killed their children, Jason shows that he can be just as “emotional” as Medea.
 His diatribe, in which he unleashes insults and threats at Medea, is testament to this: “polluted fiend, child-murderer”; “The curse of children’s blood be on you!
 Avenging justice blast your being!”
 He marvels at his confounded choice of bride who has become a “Tuscan Scylla” “but more savage”.
 (58).
 He selfishly laments his own “childlessness”; which Medea concedes was not important to him prior to the murder.

-As the ironies mount, we also note that the naked and exposed Jason is stripped of status at the end and Medea is the one to systematically kill the relationships upon which she depends.
+As the ironies mount, we also note that the naked and exposed Jason is stripped of status at the end and Medea is the one to systematically kill the relationships upon which he depends.

 A Sophoclean heroine or tyrant?